Decoration Methods & Innovations

 High-resolution raster files (300 dpi) recommended

-Vector files accepted for clear edges
+Vector files accepted for clear edges.

 Puzzled with which decoration methods is right for your promotional need?